Healthy BMI Range: BMI Chart for Men and Women

 Is the Healthy BMI Range the Same for Men and Women?

-The WHO BMI categories (18.5–24.9 for healthy weight) apply to both men and women — the formula is the same.
+The WHO BMI categories (18.5–24.9 for healthy weight) apply to both men and women — the formula is identical.
 However, women naturally carry more body fat than men at any given BMI due to hormonal differences.
 At BMI 22, a woman typically has 26–28% body fat while a man has 18–20%.
 This does not change the BMI categories, but it means a woman and a man with identical BMIs have different body compositions.

 For practical purposes, the same healthy BMI range applies to both sexes.
-The key difference appears at the extremes: muscular men may have BMIs in the "overweight" range (25–29) with low body fat, while women may have BMIs in the "healthy" range with elevated body fat percentages after menopause.
+The key difference appears at the extremes: muscular men may have BMIs in the overweight range (25–29) with low body fat, while women may have BMIs in the healthy range with elevated body fat percentages after menopause.

 BMI by Age: How the Healthy Range Changes